FedeDon/BFO-CHANGE-Playground/DOCUMENTATION.md

 ontology("BFOCE",["*.clc"]).	% Declare all filenames with extention 'clc' as belonging to BFOCE ontology("BFO",["*.cl"]).
 ```
-All the .cl files must be in the same directory to be run.
+All the .cl files must not be in the same directory to be run.
 The .cl  and .clc   file extensions "have no meaning", and they are not universally recognized standard.
-Nonetheless, the extension must be specified for the parser to pick the right files, so do not change that without changing the call of the files.
+Nonetheless, the extension must be specified for the parser to pick the right files, and identify the ontology they belong to, so do not change that without changing the call of the files.
 Importantly, a following line says which ontology is using which ontology, so what axioms refer to other axioms.
-There is a special Prolog predicate for that, whse second argument is a list of the ontologies that are used, which can be many.
+There is a special Prolog predicate for that, wh0se second argument is a list of the ontologies that are used, which can be many.
 In this case, the bfo:Change axioms use the BFO202 axioms:
 `ont_uses("BFOCE", ["BFO"]).`
 After this, there are lines specifying how much output do we want, and this can be adjusted to the computer we are using, if fast or not.
 Cool thing: this parser can statistically try to tell you if you misspelled something, or f there are some novel and strange occurrences compared to the rest of he file.
-An Editing distance algorithms is used, among others.
+An Editing distance algorithm is used, among others.
 This is very handy for debugging.
 For example: no name of universal in BFO has less than four characters, so a warning is fired when you use a shorter name.
 Showcase of various functions of the parser and how fast they MUST be: typo detection (0.95 sec),  minimum constant length (1sec) , rar term use (2sec)  etc...
 If you use a relationship, it must be in the cl:outdiscourse, as an implemented requirement, and we just used "happen-throughout" instead of "happens-throughout".
 Do not touch these predicates and formulas, as the comment in the file says .